15 Chapter 15: 2 – Factor ANOVA

 A two factor ANOVA is used when we believe that more than one factor may affect a particular response (dependent) variable.
 For example, believe that the age of an adolescent will have an impact on number of phone calls made to the opposite sex and I also suspect that gender of the adolescent will have an impact on the number of phone calls made to the opposite sex.

-To test my hypothesis that Age and Gender of adolescent will impact the number of phone calls made to the opposite sex in the past week.
-In this case, we have a between-subjects design for both age and gender.
+To test my hypothesis that Age and Biologial Sex of an adolescent will impact the number of phone calls made in the past week.
+In this case, we have a between-subjects design for both age and biological sex.
 I have 2 conditions/levels/groups for each factor/variable.
-I will have to collect data for these for 4 samples of subjects:
+I will have to collect data for these for 4 samples of participants:

 Age |